gmelloni/interactionRCS/README.md

 ### Description
-`interactionHR` estimates the Hazard Ratio for one covariate of interest (binary or continuous) over levels of a second continuous covariate with which an interaction has been specified in a Cox model with `cph`.
+`interactionHR` estimates the Hazard Ratio for one covariate of interest (binary or continuous) over levels of a second continuous covariate with which an interaction has been specified, after ftting a Cox model with `cph`.
 In particular, `interactionHR` allows for basic interaction assessment (i.e. log-linear interaction model where a product term between the two predictors is included) as well as settings where the second covariate is flexibly modeled with restricted cubic splines.
 Confidence intervals for the predicted Hazard Ratios can be calculated with either bootstrap or the delta method.
 Lastly, `interactionHR` produces a plot of the hazard ratio over levels of the other covariate.

 ### Installation
-To install the last version of `interactionHR` from GitHub, type
+To install the latest version of `interactionHR`, type the following lines in a web-aware R environment.

 ```
 devtools::install_github("https://github.com/gmelloni/interactionHR.git")
 library(interactionHR)
 ```
-from within a web-aware R.

 ### Vignette
-For an introduction to `interactionHR` please refer to this [vignette](https://raw.githack.com/gmelloni/interactionHR/main/inst/extdata/vignette.html)
+For a detailed introduction to `interactionHR` and code examples please refer to this [vignette](https://raw.githack.com/gmelloni/interactionHR/main/inst/extdata/vignette.html)

 ### Authors
 Giorgio Melloni, Sabina Murphy, Andrea Bellavia